5 Psychological Product Recommendation Strategies To Increase Ecommerce Sales

 Since now you have understood the importance of recommendations how do you exercise it effectively

 As they say “too much of anything is bad”.
-The ecommerce merchants tends to recommend too many products in too many places in their ecommerce platform (like listing page, detail page, checkout page etc.).
+The e-commerce merchants tend to recommend too many products in too many places in their e-commerce platform (like listing page, detail page, checkout page etc.).
 It is always recommended to minimise the number to 3-5 and also look for upsell opportunities when customers add an item to their carts by recommending the top one or two items that truly complement the main item they intend to purchase.

-Every customer wants to be treated special.
-In major of the cases the merchants offer same recommendations to all their customers.
-Instead, merchants should try to offer exclusive personalised recommendations based on customers abandoned cart history, previously purchased products etc. It is considered that personalised recommendations not only have a higher chance of buying, but also helps in increasing customer experience and retention rates.
+Every customer wants to be treated specially.
+In major of the cases, the merchants offer same recommendations to all their customers.
+Instead, merchants should try to offer exclusively personalised recommendations based on customers abandoned cart history, previously purchased products etc. It is considered that personalised recommendations not only have a higher chance of buying but also helps in increasing customer experience and retention rates.
 The merchants should ideally group customers based on their behaviour and recommend products accordingly.

 A visual of Oorjit‘s user group management engine

-Every customer have a tendency to buy products that more number of people have tried and tested.
+Every customer has a tendency to buy products that a number of people have tried and tested.
 It is because of this reason in many sites you could see recommendations in the name “Most popular products or people also bought”.
-Amazon takes this a steps further by adding customer rating along with this recommended products (See image under relevance).
-The ratings increases the customer trust towards the recommended product and also acts as a certificate of guarantee to go ahead with the purchase.
+Amazon takes this a step further by adding customer rating along with this recommended products (See image under relevance).
+The ratings increase the customer trust towards the recommended product and also acts as a certificate of guarantee to go ahead with the purchase.

 Please feel free to let us know if there are some other interesting physiological product recommendation strategies that can be used.
 We would love to hear from you 🙂